 Relayed authorisation

 You can use your own business logic to approve or deny each payment attempt.
 On each attempt, Adyen sends a webhook to your server.
 Your server has up to 2000 milliseconds to respond.
-If we don't receive a response within this timeframe, we apply your default fallback.
+If we do not receive a response within this timeframe, we apply your default fallback.

 Payment authorisation flow